Welcome to the eighth step in our free self-paced course to help you set up your own personal or professional educator blog!

 We’d like you to add your voice and ideas to our ongoing conversation about blogging by undertaking one or more of these challenges:

-- Choose one or more of the video creation and editing tools and try creating a video using the tool.
-For example, you could create a Animoto to introduce yourself to your readers then embed it into your About page.
-Leave a comment with a link to where you’ve embedded the tool so we can check out how you went.
+- Try a tool: Choose one or more of the video creation tools mentioned and try using the tool yourself (or with your students).
+Leave a comment with a link to where you’ve embedded the video so we can check out how you went.

 Also feel free to leave any questions you are having (or tips/advice) as well.